priyankamodi2509-a11y/Destination-explorer-website/README.md

 # 🌍 Destination Explorer

-Destination Explorer is a modern travel web application that helps users discover new destinations, explore hotels, and plan their trips بسهولة.
+Destination Explorer is a modern travel web application that helps users discover new destinations, explore hotels, and plan their trips.
 It provides an interactive and user-friendly interface to browse locations, compare accommodations, and view pricing details.

 ## ✨ Features
 - 🌎 Browse popular travel destinations